leettools-dev/leettools/README.md

 # AI Search Assistant with Local Knowledge Base

-LeetTools is an AI search assistant that can perform high customizable search workflow and save the search results and generated output to a local knowledge base.
-With an automated document pipeline that handles data ingestion, indexing, and storage, we can easily run search workflows that query, extract and generate content from the web or local knowledge bases.
+LeetTools is an AI search assistant that can perform highly customizable search workflows and save the search results and generated outputs to local knowledge bases.
+With an automated document pipeline that handles data ingestion, indexing, and storage, we can easily run complext search workflows that query, extract and generate content from the web or local knowledge bases.

 With a DuckDB-backend and configurable LLM settings, LeetTools can run with minimal resource requirements on the command line and can be easily integrated with other